EigenLoRAx: Recycling Adapters to Find Principal Subspaces for Resource-Efficient Adaptation and Inference: Broader Impact and Implications

 \section{Broader Impact and Implications}

 This work presents a novel parameter-efficient method for deep learning methods utilizing open source, pretrained Low-Rank Adaptation (LoRA) models.
 By substantially reducing the computational and memory demands of training and inference, our approach creates a more sustainable and environmentally friendly deep learning paradigm.
 Our method democratizes accessibility to larger models, making them accessible to researchers and practitioners with limited resources.
 Furthermore, by harnessing pretrained models, our method can accelerate development and diminish the need for extensive data collection.
 However, we recognize the inherent risks associated with the use of pretrained models.
 These include potential biases (racial, gender, etc.), explicit content, since there is no guarantee of the data or method used in training the model, and the potential presence of malicious code.
-Appropriate caution is advised when using unverified, open-source models.
+Appropriate caution is advised when using unverified, open-source models.\footnote{\textbf{A Note on Prior Work} This paper reintroduces some ideas initially introduced by the first authors (of this work) in an unpublished work~\citep{kaushik2025eigenlora}.
+Due to serious issues concerning research ethics, authorship integrity, and academic misconduct, the primary authors of this work (including the first author of both works) chose to independently develop and extend their contributions.
+These contributions in the previous draft included the original idea and initial algorithm, all experimental results (excluding Section 4.2.2), as well as all ablation studies and additional experiments.
+The code used for these experiments was also developed solely by the first authors of this work and is publicly available.
+As the prior work was not accepted or published, self-plagiarism is not a concern.
+We also acknowledge high-level discussions and exchanges with some of the earlier authors, who, while not directly contributing to the technical developments of this work, provided a limited context that shaped our understanding of the broader problem.
+We have taken extensive measures to ensure that this paper exclusively reflects the contributions of the authors listed, and any similarities beyond our own contributions are purely coincidental. \FloatBarrier}